Diverse Misinformation: Impacts of Human Biases on Detection of Deepfakes on Networks: Introduction

+Previous work has demonstrated that homophily bias towards content aligned with one's political affiliation can impact one's ability to detect misinformation. \cite{traberg2022birds, calvillo2021personality} Traberg et al. show that political affiliation can impact a person's ability to detect misinformation about political content. \cite{traberg2022birds} They found that viewers misclassified misinformation as being true more often when the source of information aligned with their political affiliation.
+Political homophily bias, in this case, made them feel as though the source was more credible than it was.

+In this paper, we investigate the accuracy of deepfake detection based on multiple homophily biases in age, gender, and race.
+We also explore other bias types, such as heterophily bias, priming, and prior knowledge bias impacting deepfake detection.

 Misinformation is information that imitates real information but does not reflect the genuine truth. \cite{lazer2018science} Misinformation has become a widespread societal issue that has drawn considerable recent attention.
-It circulates physically and virtually on social media sites like Facebook and Twitter, in particular, \cite{watts2021measuring} and interacts with socio-semantic assortativity.
-In contrast, assortative social clusters will also tend to be semantically homogeneous. \cite{roth_quoting_2022} For instance, misinformation promoting political ideology might spread more easily in social clusters based on shared demographics.
-Motivations vary broadly to explain why people disseminate misinformation, which we refer to as disinformation, when specifically intended to deceive.
+It circulates physically and virtually on social media sites \cite{watts2021measuring} and interacts with socio-semantic assortativity.
+In contrast, assortative social clusters will also tend to be semantically homogeneous. \cite{roth_quoting_2022} For instance, misinformation promoting political ideology might spread more easily in social clusters based on shared demographics, further exacerbating political polarization and potentially influencing electoral outcomes \cite{appel2022detection}.
+This has sparked concerns about the weaponization of manipulated videos for malicious ends, especially in the political realm \cite{appel2022detection}.
+Those with higher political interests are more likely to share deepfakes inadvertently, and those with lower cognitive ability are also more likely to share deepfakes inadvertently.
+The relationship between political interest and deepfakes sharing is moderated by network size \cite{ahmed2021inadvertently}.

+Motivations vary broadly to explain why people disseminate misinformation, which we refer to as disinformation when specifically intended to deceive.
 Motivations include 1) purposefully trying to deceive people by seeding distrust in information, 2) believing the information to be accurate and spreading it mistakenly, and 3) spreading misinformation for monetary gain.
+In this paper, we will primarily focus on deepfakes as misinformation meaning the potential of a deepfake viewer getting duped and sharing a deepfake video.
+Disinformation is spreading misinformation with the intent to deceive.
+In this paper, we do not assume that all deepfakes are disinformation since we do not consider the intent of the creator.
+A deepfake could be made to entertain or showcase technology.
+We instead focus on deepfakes as misinformation meaning the potential of a deepfake viewer getting duped and sharing a deepfake video, regardless of intent.